-English 100 is a synchronous online course taught using an online educational platform.
+English 100/!00W are in-person courses taught using an online educational platform.
 Students must have basic computer literacy and a University of Hawai'i ID and password to access Laulima and join class activities.

-This hybrid class will be conducted via ZOOM (until we can safely return to the class, and then students will have a choice between face-to-face and Zoom) and will involve discussions, group work, and other forms of participation throughout the semester.
+This class will involve discussions, group work, and other forms of participation throughout the semester.
 Full participation in all activities will have a positive impact on your writing performance and progress.